casperandreassen/casperandreassen/README.md

 - ⚡ Fun fact: ...
 -->

+- Currently a Developer at Norsk Helsenett SF
+- Built [Timetable](https://timetable.no) from scratch, a timesheet and expense tracking application for small to medium sized businesses.
+- Built [Lagkasse](https://lagkasse.com) from scratch.
+A accounting platform aimed at sports clubs in Norway.
-- 🎓 MSc in Informatics - Databases and Search @ NTNU
+- 🎓 BSc in Informatics at NTNU
-- 👷🏼 Building fintech applications part time @ Kodeverkstedet AS

-Connect with me at [andreassen.dev](https://andreassen.dev)
+Connect with me at [salminen.no](https://salminen.no)